 Not a lot has survived of the once grand city of Alexandria located near the Eastern Harbor, but jump underwater and you find a lot more of the ancient Alexandrian ruins that made the ancient city great.
 The site, though only open for archeologists, in the beginning, is now open to tourists and local divers now that all the artifacts and treasures have now been removed and are on display in Alexandria’s museums.

 The most popular site, named Cleopatra's Palace was a palace back in the day, but it is still not proven if the Queen actually lived there or not.
 All the statues and columns and sphinxes are still preserved underwater which makes it a great spot for people to visit.
 The underwater experience is great.

-Located in Corniche’s Eastern edge, Montazah Gardens is full of tall palm trees, lawns and flowers.
+Located on Corniche’s Eastern edge, Montazah Gardens is full of tall palm trees, lawns, and flowers.
 The Gardens were once exclusively open for the royal court but is now open for all to visit.

 The Montazah Palace replaced Ras el-Tin Palace as the summer escape for the royal family.
 The palace itself is not open to the public, but the Gardens are open to the general public.
 The Gardens also have a small beach at the end of it that has a bridge that leads to a small island.
 If you need tranquility and peace, then Montazah Gardens is just the place for you to visit.